Nordic Biker War: 1997: Stalemate, ceasefire and peace agreement

 The conflict effectively ended during the summer of 1997 as the continual hostilities were producing no clear victor.
 The deaths of Janne Krohn and Irene Bækkevold, two female non-combatants, resulted in considerable public backlash against the bikers as well as intense scrutiny from politicians and law enforcement.
 Internal pressure also contributed to the war's conclusion.
 Suffering battle fatigue after years of hostilities and facing sudden, universal condemnation from the public, the bikers were eager to end the conflict.
 Many bikers' businesses were also negatively effected.
+Christian Möller of the Danish police told Sher and Marsden in a 2006 interview: "We could see it in our investigations that they had no money and they had to use it all on this war.
+A lot of the bikers were older and had children and were not interested in having this war go on".
+Möller stated that the fact the war "was very expensive" for both sides created the impetus for peace.
 With each side holding a strong incentive to find a solution, American and European leaders of the Bandidos and Hells Angels met again in the U.S., first in Colorado and then in Seattle in June 1997.
 Ultimately, the clubs' Danish chapters were pivotal in producing the biker war's resolution.
 The Copenhagen police also helped initiate relations by providing logistical support and security for peace conferences, although they did not participate in the negotiations.
 A treaty designating each club's territory, right down to individual bars, cafes and nightclubs, was signed.
 Hells Angels Denmark nomads chapter president Bent Svane Nielsen and Bandidos European president Jim Tinndahn held a live televised press conference on 25 September 1997 and, without revealing details of their agreement, announced an official end to hostilities.
+The peace agreement that Nielsen and Tinndahn signed defined precisely the areas controlled by both clubs in a manner that both sides considered acceptable.
 The crime level among gang members subsequently returned to pre-conflict levels.